elelelelijah/elelelelijah.github.io/_pages/about.md

 This is a rudimentary piano app built in Java with assistance from the WindowBuilder plugin.
 Features a 61 key piano (C2-C7), a metronome, and a list of scales.

 [Scales Helper:](https://github.com/elelelelijah/Scaleshelper)
-This is simple console output program built in Java meant to help you memorize your scales.
+This is a simple console output program built in Java meant to help you memorize your scales.

 [Deployment Page:](https://github.com/WyattLewandowski/startPageUi)
 This was a proof-of-concept UI that I worked on for a government project.